Skip to main content

 The challenge

 E-Verify sits at the intersection of private employers and federal records held by the Social Security Administration (SSA) and the Department of Homeland Security.
-At the time of the modernization, more than 800,000 employers relied on the system to verify new hires’ work eligibility — making it one of the highest-traffic transactional services in the federal government.
+At the time of the modernization, more than 800,000 employers relied on the system to verify new hires’ work eligibility.
+That made E-Verify one of the highest-traffic transactional services in the federal government.
 But the underlying technology hadn’t kept pace with that demand.

 Employers experienced slow verification times, confusing interfaces, and error-prone data entry workflows that undermined confidence in results.
-Rather than guiding users through a clear process, the case creation and management workflow required too many steps — and official terminology didn’t always match the language employers actually used.
+Rather than guiding users through a clear process, the case creation and management workflow required too many steps.
+Official terminology didn’t always match the language employers actually used.
 Incomplete or abandoned enrollments signaled that the onboarding experience itself was a barrier.

 The modernization couldn’t start clean.
 A web of legacy services, databases, and real-time third-party integrations — including direct connections to SSA — had to remain operational throughout the transition.
 Without careful sequencing, any change risked disrupting a service that employers depended on daily.
 The team needed to build and optimize new capabilities while simultaneously maintaining the existing system, navigating that tension without a single day of downtime.